IT General

 It might feel like Wordle is getting harder, but it actually isn't any more difficult than when it first began.
 You can turn on Wordle's Hard Mode if you're after more of a challenge, though.

-SEE ALSO: NYT's The Mini crossword answers for August 4, 2025 Here's a subtle hint for today's Wordle answer:
+SEE ALSO: NYT Pips hints, answers for October 17, 2025 Here's a subtle hint for today's Wordle answer:

 Does today's Wordle answer have a double letter?